mahemoff/Jeksidian/README.md

 # Jeksidian
-Experiment managing a Jekyll blog with Obsidian
+Experiment managing a Jekyll blog with Obsidian.